edgedb/edgedb/docs/datamodel/ols.rst

    authenticated connection.

 2. EdgeDB then applies all ``allow`` policies.
-Each policy grants a *permission* that is scoped to a particular *set of objects*.
+Each policy grants a *permission* that is scoped to a particular *set of objects* as defined by the ``using`` clause.
 Conceptually, these permissions are merged with the ``union`` / ``or`` operator to determine the set of allowable actions.

 3. After the ``allow`` policies are resolved, the ``deny`` policies can be used to carve out exceptions.
+As before, the set of objects targeted by the policy is defined by the ``using`` clause.

 4. Once the ``deny`` policies are applied, we're left with a final access
    level: a set of objects targetable by each of ``select``, ``insert``,